Josevin-infosys/MusicFestivalsXcodeProject/README.md

 # MusicFestivalsXcodeProject
 Programming test projet

-Note: Please run the application in simulator
+Note: I have uploaded the Test as iOS project.
+Please open this application in Xcode and run it in Simulator/device.

 Contents